SEDS-Software/colossus_server/README.md

 This gets the data from the DAQ to all the devices that are trying to see it.
 It is meant to be used with the [Colossus_website](https://github.com/cyficowley/colossus_website/).

+##### CURRENTLY THE SERVER BREAKS AND HAS TO BE RESTARTED EVERY TIME GANTNER REBOOTS

 # run

 Double click the colossus server icon on the desktop or run the python file `colossus_server/main.py` from the SEDS laptop.
 It establishes an ftp link with the DAQ and runs a flask api where the data can be requested from.
 This requires a windows laptop because it has some weird dlls.